High court: California can’t collect charity top donor names

 “Today’s analysis marks reporting and disclosure requirements with a bull’s-eye.
 Regulated entities who wish to avoid their obligations can do so by vaguely waving toward First Amendment ‘privacy concerns,'” she said.

-California requires all charities that collect money from state residents to give the state an IRS form identifying their largest contributors.
+California had required all charities that collect money from state residents to give the state an IRS form identifying their largest contributors.
 The information is not supposed to be disclosed publicly.
 Just three other states, Hawaii, New Jersey and New York, require charities to provide the IRS form.

 A federal appeals court had upheld California’s practice, ruling that the information serves the important state goal of preventing charities from committing fraud.
 The information was unlikely to be released publicly, the 9th U.S. Circuit Court of Appeals said.